metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 ### Case 8: Troubleshooting

-- It is absolute must to reboot system once for changes (twice to get log clear)
+- It is absolute must to reboot system once for changes to be visible (sometimes twice to get log clear)
 - `Use Get-NetadApter`, `Get-NetIPConfiguration` and `Get-NetIPInterface` to gather hidden adapter info
 - Use `-InterfaceAlias` instead of `-InterfaceType` when defining firewall rule
 - See [PowerShellCommands.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/PowerShellCommands.md)
 and [Links.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/Links.md)
 for details.
-- Module ComputerInfo now implements functions for this purpose, see also Test-Virtual.ps1
+- Module ComputerInfo now implements functions for this purpose, see also Rule-InterfaceAlias.ps1
 - See networking options in Hyper-V powershell module for additional troubleshooting
+- Interfaces for different IP version share same interface alias, which could be the cause of failure
+- Hyper-V virtual adapter is reconfigured on every computer restart which could be the cause of our rule being no longer valid.
 - Adding explicit allow rules for troublesome traffic seems to resolve the problem, which means it's worth spending time to invent the rules, ie: